zhenglz/deepunion/README.md

-# deepunion
-A collection of drug discovery tools
+# Deepunion: A collection of drug discovery tools for ligand preparation, featurization and docking.

 ## Installation
 Install anaconda first.